Gowty-Lelouch/Clustering-Car-Speed/Project Description.md

 ###Selecting the Algorithm (TL;DR : Density based Algorithm Chosen)

-I had K-Means, Agglomerative, DBSCAN, HDBSCAN and CURE algorithms in mind.
+I had K-Means, Mean - Shift, BIRCH, Hirearchial (Agglomerative), DBSCAN, HDBSCAN and CURE algorithms in mind.
 First, applied K - Means, using MATLAB, but since it was a **Centroid** based algorithm, the algorithm chose **Circular blobs** and didn't provided _intended results_.
 The next, I tried with Agglomerative clustering algorithm, it again provided a similar result as K-Means.
 Also, Matlab was taking too much time, even to compute this (All thanks to my laptop's specs).

-After, that I looked for _Density based_ clustering algorithms, which won't tend to choose only circular blobs.
+After, that I looked for _Density based_ clustering algorithms, which won't tend to choose only **globular clusters**.
 DBSCAN looked like it would do the trick.
 But unfortunately, MATLAB threw **out of Memory** error.
 So, I resorted to using Python.

 ##Performance